Battle of Dogger Bank (1781): Aftermath

 Both sides claimed victory and both convoys escaped.
-The British withdrew from the battle first, but the Dutch had lost a ship of the line and strategically the battle was a British victory since the Dutch fleet retreated to Texel and did not leave harbour again during the war.
+Parker's fleet withdrew from the battle first, but Zoutman's had lost a ship of the line and strategically the battle was a British victory since the Dutch fleet retreated to Texel and did not leave harbour again during the war.
 In addition, Dutch merchant trade remained crippled by the constant capture of their merchantmen by British privateers.
 At least one Dutch convoy made it to the Baltic, but it flew under the Swedish flag and was accompanied by a Swedish Navy frigate.

 Parker, on his return, considered that he had not been properly equipped for his task.
 Upon his arrival at the Nore, he met George III and told him "I wish Your Majesty better ships and younger officers.
 As for myself, I am now too old for the service".
 Parker then resigned his command.
 In the Dutch Republic, the battle was the subject of widespread celebration.
-The last major fleet action the Dutch navy had participated before the battle of was the Battle of Málaga in 1704, and now it had held its ground against the British fleet.
+The last major fleet action the Dutch navy had participated before the battle of was the Battle of Málaga in 1704, and now it had held its ground against the Royal Navy.
 The Dutch commanders were showered with praise and a wave of jingoism erupted in the Dutch Republic.
 The fact that the battle had failed to change the strategic situation was ignored.